What matters most is still

 Across organizations, systems and markets, the same pattern keeps repeating.

-What gets measured gets managed.
 What doesn’t quietly shapes outcomes anyway.

-This only makes sense for those who care
+This only makes sense for those who care about how decisions are actually formed — not just how they are reported.

 If this feels relevant, let’s have a conversation.